Keçiören: Etymology

-The name Keçiören comes from "keçi" (goat) and "ören" (ruins).
-Ankara is famous for its goat (Ankara Keçisi), which is used as a source of Angora clothings such as Angora sweatshirts.
-The area was used for stock breeding long before it became a suburban area.
+From Kiçivirân or Kiçiören (small ruins).
+The first part is unrelated to keçi (goat), but rather a dissimilation of older *kiçi ("small"), from Proto-Turkic *kičüg.

 Politics

 Until the 1950s this was a green and pleasant area outside the city, but in recent years has become a large district of housing for Ankara's working class.
 The President of Turkey Recep Tayyip Erdoğan has his Ankara residence within the district.
-The area is also a well known location for far right nationalists.
+The incumbent mayor of Keçiören is Mesut Özarslan of the secular main opposition Republican People's Party.

-In August 2018, the Municipality decided not to issue business licenses to American brands including McDonald's, Starbucks and Burger King as a response to the U.S. sanctions on Turkey.
+In August 2018 the Municipality decided not to issue business licenses to American brands including McDonald's, Starbucks and Burger King as a response to the U.S. sanctions on Turkey.

+In 2024 the municipal council unanimously decided to ban all the signs in foreign languages and require the usage of exclusively Turkish, with the exception of business branding.

 Sports

 The sports club Keçiörengücü is based in Keçiören.